bestreferralcodes/Bitget-Referral-Code/README.md

 <h1>Bitget Referral Code: frbm - Claim Up to $6200 USDT Bonus & 50% Trading Fee Discount (2025)</h1>

-<p>Maximize your trading potential on Bitget with the exclusive <strong>Bitget referral code: frbm</strong>.
+<p>Maximize your trading potential on Bitget with the exclusive <a href="https://partner.bitget.com/bg/78C9LH" target="_blank" rel="noopener noreferrer"><strong>Bitget referral code: frbm</strong></a>.
 New users can unlock up to <strong>$6200 USDT in bonuses</strong> and enjoy a substantial <strong>50% discount on trading fees</strong>.
 This guide will walk you through how to use the code and claim your rewards in 2025.</p>

 <h2>Why Use Bitget Referral Code frbm?</h2>
 <ul>